Study Abroad

 A variety of environmental problems now affect our entire planet.
 As globalization continues and the earth’s natural processes transform local problems into international ones, no societies are untouched by major environmental problems.
 Environmental Studies strongly encourages its students to consider completing some portion of their undergraduate study through the UC Education Abroad Program (UCEAP) or similar “off-campus” studies program.
 An opportunity to study in a foreign university not only offers an international dimension to an undergraduate education, but can deepen a student’s understanding of the causes and effects of today’s environmental problems on a global scale.

 Why & When to study abroad?
 Each year scores of Environmental Studies (ES) majors study abroad through UCEAP in dozens of countries around the globe.
 With careful academic planning, ES majors can have an experience of a lifetime studying in a foreign university with no loss of time in completing their degrees.
 Develop a global understanding of the structure and dynamics of complex environmental systems and enhance your future career through classroom, laboratory and field experiences that are unique to the country and region in which you study.
-Students wishing to fulfill upper-division major requirements should study abroad during their jjunior, senior or even during a fifth year.
+Students wishing to fulfill upper-division major requirements should study abroad during their junior, senior or even during a fifth year.
 Those interested in fulfilling lower-division major preparation or General Education requirements can participate as early as their sophomore year.
 Transfer students are always encouraged to study abroad.

 Where should I study abroad?
 UCEAP provides students opportunities to study environmental problems and issues in over 40 countries located on six different continents.
 You can study at host universities that have environmental studies programs or departments or you can take a variety of environmental courses through more “traditional” academic departments such as biology, sociology, geography, and anthropology.
 And with the option for students to satisfy your “outside concentration” requirement by taking units from any single, non-environmental, department or program, ES majors have a world of choices.
 See this web page for a list and links to UCEAP programs particularly for environmental studies; but remember this is just a portion of 40 different countries and over 140 schools you have to choose from.